ghga-de/integration/README.md

 # Integration
-Schema repository for GHGA microservice landscape
+Repository for GHGA microservice manifests.

-The Integration repository contains service schemas in YAML format for each microservice within the [GHGA](https://github.com/ghga-de).
+The Integration repository contains service manifests in YAML format for each microservice within the [GHGA](https://github.com/ghga-de).

-Service schemas follow [schema.json](https://github.com/ghga-de/integration/blob/9c8d1c80bab3af0062ac0a59f1117252bfe7285e/schema.json) and serve multiple purposes, including service logic validation, documentation and visualization of the service landscape.
+Service manifests follow [schema.json](https://github.com/ghga-de/integration/blob/9c8d1c80bab3af0062ac0a59f1117252bfe7285e/schema.json) and serve multiple purposes, including service logic validation, documentation and visualization of the service landscape.
 As well as supporting the (semi) automatic generation of helm charts, docker-compose files, etc.

 You can access auto-generated service documentation at https://ghga-de.github.io/integration.